IlanVivanco/wpe-deployment-action/README.md

    ![Magic](https://media.giphy.com/media/l3V0dy1zzyjbYTQQM/giphy.gif)

 > ℹ You can have multiple branches deploying to the same install by separating them with a comma, e.g., `PRD_BRANCH: main, dev, staging` will deploy all three branches to the WP Engine production environment.
+Using regex here, well help you to extend this to even more branches, e.g., `main, feature(/.*)?` will deploy the _main_ banch and also the _feature_ or _feature/anything_ branches.

 ## Setting up your SSH key